Updated: Mar 13

 If we go for generalities, classical music is dynamically smooth, with a dynamic layout that resembles waves.
 This treatment of dynamics allows us to approach each phrase in a smooth and natural way.
 On the other hand, in the romantic period, we might find more sudden changes in the dynamics and the tempo than in the classical period.
 Example of Chopin Mazurka op.6

 Defining the dynamic profile of a piece is decisive in order to forge the perception we have of the musical work.
-The technique will then accommodate to the needs of expression.
+The technique will then accommodate the needs of expression.

 In our next Piano Masterclass, we will try and go deep on these matters making sure we correlate syntactic structures with enhancing dynamics.